yankeebobo/statamicthemes.github.io/_articles/README.md

 1. [create a new file within the _articles folder](https://github.com/statamicthemes/statamicthemes.github.io/tree/master/_articles) (the same one as this README).
 2. Add the date to the front of the file name then give it a name that's the same as the title of the article, with words separated by hyphens, with .md at the end.
-3. Paste the following YAML code into the head of it (as you would with Statamic content)
+3. Paste the following YAML code into the head of it (as you would with Statamic content).

 ```
 ---